volodymyrhudyma/blog/content/blog/2020-11-07-context-api-in-react.md

 ```

-In the example above we have two contexts, the first one sets the background based on the currently selected theme, the second one displays greeting or links to "Login" and "Register" is the user has not been found.
+In the example above we have two contexts, the first one sets the background color based on the currently selected theme, the second one displays greeting or links to "Login" and "Register" if the user has not been found.

 ## React Hooks: useContext